DopamineDriven/DopamineDriven/README.md

 ### Hi there, I'm Andrew Ross 👋

-## I'm a co-founder of Windy City Devs LLC, a remote full-stack TA at Vanderbilt University, and a course Author with [Newline](https://www.newline.co/).
+## Co-founder of Windy City Devs LLC, a remote full-stack TA at Vanderbilt University, and a course Author with [Newline](https://www.newline.co/).

 - 🛠 &nbsp;I work with the JAMstack, TypeScript, Node, and React's Nextjs on my personal projects.
 - 📱 &nbsp;I’m currently optimizing an approach for strongly typing GraphQL schema using Apollo codegen from remote GraphQL endpoints (Headless WordPress).